mikefieldmay/Notes/CSS/CSS - Grid.md

 ### Working with named lines

 It is possible to give names to columns and rows.
-Uoi pass the name in as so:
+You pass the name in as so:
 ```
  .container {
       grid-template-rows: [row-1-start] 5rem [row-2-start] 4rem